awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-long-polling-for-queue.md

 1. For **Receive Message Wait Time**, type a number between `1` and `20`\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-configuring-long-polling.png)
 **Note**
 Setting the value to `0` configures *short polling*\.
-For more information, see [Differences Between Long and Short Polling](sqs-short-and-long-polling.md#sqs-short-long-polling-differences)\.
+For more information, see [Differences between long and short polling](sqs-short-and-long-polling.md#sqs-short-long-polling-differences)\.

 1. Choose **Create Queue**\.